TorchedSammy/torchedsammy.github.io/content/blog/advancing-aster-and-creating-a-script-language.md

 on precedence?
 Whitespace-sensitive like Go, or just evaluate in order with parentheses?
 Who knows.

-You can check out more progress at my [PR] and my Discord server, the "community" link at the top of this web page!
+You can check out more progress at my [PR][PR] and my Discord server, the "community" link at the top of this web page!

 [Aster]: https://github.com/TorchedSammy/Aster